muan/site/_posts/2015-05-12-first-pull-request.md

 Having another person also doubt my debugging outcome made me angry, and I wanted to stand up for myself.
 It was silly really, I was doing the exact same thing to myself, but I didn't feel it.

 So, I got the courage and opened up the pull request on Bootstrap.
 As you can see on [twbs/bootstrap#6703](https://github.com/twbs/bootstrap/pull/6703).
 The fix was dead simple, but I still probably rewrote the PR body and redid the example tens of times.
 The jsbin URL was at the 10th revision!
-I read so many other pull requests trying to spot common mistakes, and thought I had covered them all, but as it turned out I missed one thing – `CONTRIBUTING.md`<sup>*</sup> said you'd need to add tests and compile the code.
-Accordingly my pull request was closed by @fat, asking for a test.
+I read so many other pull requests trying to spot common mistakes, and thought I had covered them all, but as it turned out I missed one important thing – `CONTRIBUTING.md`<sup>*</sup>.
+It said you'd need to add tests and compile the code, so accordingly my pull request was closed by @fat, asking for a test.

 OK, it was a setback, but that didn't mean I was wrong, I just missed something.
 I wasn't going to give up that easily.